SirTimme/alpagotchi/README.md

 POSTGRES_DB=                # the database name of your choice
 ````

-The `docker-compose.yml` configures the following services:
+The `compose.yaml` configures the following services:
-- postgres database for data storage
+- a Postgres database for data storage
-- the discord bot
+- the Discord bot
-- adminer for accessing the database via GUI

 ````yaml
 services: